 Your desired outcome(s)

-What are yo u hoping to a chieve?
-What benefits / have on the widenvironment impact would this der school
+What are you hoping to achieve?
+What benefits / impact would this have on the wider school environment

-Key poin ts of your complain t
+Key poin ts of your complaint

-marise the ke y issues for the impact on you /

-you child / other?
+Please summarise the key issues for you What has been the impact on you / child / other?
 Please provide evidence where possible

-1. ·
+1.

 2.

 3.

-4.

-5.
+4. 5.

+•

-Timeline - please s ı ummarise the sequenc e of events - in
+Timeline - please summarise the sequence of events - in date/time order

-date/time order

-ations of docum

-• mmunication s that help us ur nderstand your point

-of view and , • T
+Please give clear reference ed communicat ents, records, policies I your point of view

-Date Who What Action (including Outcome / Response?
+Date Who What Action documents / re (including ecords / evidence) Outcome / Response?

-documents / records / evidence)